 Data-Driven Soft Power

 All this nuance seems like the successful result of an intense narrative development process.
 In interviews with Taiwanese media, screenwriter Lu Shih-yuan described how she and other creators of The World Between Us first analyzed mountains of data from sources like PTT (Taiwan’s equivalent to reddit) to glean themes audiences might be interested in.
-After observing public reaction to 2016’s “Little Light Bulb” murder incident in which a schizophrenic man beheaded a 4 year-old girl, Lu narrowed down the show’s premise and talked with numerous human rights lawyers, judges, and psychiatrists to form a more realistic story.
+After observing public reaction to 2016’s “Little Light Bulb” murder incident in which a schizophrenic man beheaded a four year-old girl, Lu narrowed down the show’s premise and talked with numerous human rights lawyers, judges, and psychiatrists to form a more realistic story.
 Lu also lamented how Taiwan lagged behind other democracies like Japan and Norway in producing socially realistic dramas, and felt keen to help the island catch up.

 On this front, The World Between Us comes at a rather apt time in Taiwan’s maturation as a democracy.
 In the wake of social movements in the mid-2010s and amidst sharply increased pressure from Beijing, Taiwan’s citizenry and government both seem keen on promoting democratic norms like free speech, human rights, and due process.